What are natural alternatives?

 Exploring the world of natural alternatives can be an exciting and empowering part of your journey towards better health.
 But before you commence a natural alternative or treatment plan, it’s important to do your research.
 Ensure you’re only working with qualified, registered practitioners and seek a referral from your doctor if necessary.
 Your practitioner should take all of your medical history, health, allergies and any conditions into consideration before prescribing any products and you should always consult with your doctor before abandoning any of your existing conventional treatments.
 Most reputable and licensed natural healthcare practitioners will be constantly updating their knowledge of health and medical advancements to be able to provide you with the best care possible.

-Learn more about how natural alternatives can support your holistic wellbeing via our Holistic Health blog post.
+Learn more about how natural alternatives can support your holistic wellbeing by exploring our Medicinal Cannabis Library.